 10 Skills Independent Professionals Should Develop for the Future

 Keeping your skills and knowledge current is important to remain competitive as an independent professional.
-As the work landscape continues to evolve, your skills will need to do so as well.
-By forming these abilities now, you won’t be caught off guard by future needs and requests of clients.
+As the workforce landscape continues to evolve, your skills will need to do so as well.
+By forming these abilities now, you won’t be caught off guard by future needs and requests from clients.
 Here are 10 skills for the future that you can start adding to your repertoire today.

 1. Complex Problem Solving